 At the next stop sign (Sunrise Dr), turn left.
 Drive straight until you see the sign for The Woods Trailhead, and park there.
 Address is 4275 Sunrise Dr, Park City, Utah.

 Dog friendly?
 Yes! (off leash in the fenced park, on leash for the paved walk)

 Walk down the paved path until you see the fenced in dog park on your left.

 Romping around in his usual fashion.

 After playing in the dog park, we decided to walk the easy trail.
 It starts out paved, but soon turns to a gravel path.
-Dogs are technically supposed to be leashed on these trails, but since no one was there, I let him off.

 Walking by the neighborhood pond.
 I tried not to let Charlie swim in it – the water didn’t look the cleanest.

 You will come to a trail split – turning right will put you on the 0.5 mile loop, and heading left is the 1.3 mile loop.
 Charlie has a lot of energy, so we went left.